dixonaws/aws-serverless-cicd-workshop/content/setup/bootstrap/_index.en.md

 mvn -version
 ```

-You should see *Maven version 3.5.4.*
+You should see *Maven version 3.6.3* or greater.